Thomas Robson (footballer, born 1995)

-Thomas Robson (born 11 September 1995) is an English footballer who plays as a defender for club Clyde.
+Thomas Robson (born 11 September 1995) is an English footballer who plays as a defender for club Dumbarton.

 Career

 Sunderland

 Robson began his career with local side Sunderland and progressed through the youth teams at the Stadium of Light and made his Premier League debut on 15 May 2016 in a 2–2 draw away at Watford.
 Robson had a short spell on loan at League of Ireland Premier Division side Limerick.

 Falkirk

 In December 2017, Robson agreed to join Scottish Championship side Falkirk from 1 January 2018 on an initial six-month contract.
 On 19 May 2018, Robson agreed a one-year extension with Falkirk.

 Partick Thistle

 Following Falkirk's relegation, Robson left the club in the summer of 2019 and subsequently signed for Partick Thistle on a one-year deal.

 Robson scored his first goal for The Jags in his second appearance. by opening the scoring in a 2–1 win over Queens Park in the Scottish League Cup group stages.